Aiden-Peace300/Aiden-Peace300/README.md

 FRONT-END DEVELOPER
 -------------------

 Saddleback College Honor Alumni with an A.S. in Computer Science.
 NASA L'SPACE MCA Alumni, summer 2021.
 NASA NPWEE Alumni, spring 2022.
-Currently, Aiden is a student at Learningfuze and is an innovative developer with a deep passion for programming.
+Currently, Aiden is a student at LearningFuze Accelerating Learning Programming atmosphere and is an innovative developer with a deep passion for programming.

 * 🌍  I'm based in Orange County CA
 * ✉️  You can contact me at [aidenpeace300@gmail.com](mailto:aidenpeace300@gmail.com)
 * 🚀  I'm currently working on [KeyWord Relief](http://aiden-peace300.github.io/KeyWord-Relief-AJAX/)
 * 🧠  I'm learning AJAX
-* ⚡  Fun fact: I have been training in Muay-Thai for a year
+* ⚡  Fun fact: I have been training in Muay Thai for a year

 ### Skills